Structural formula: a formula that shows how the atoms are connected (which atoms are bonded to which).

 There are two types of stereoisomers:

 The diagram below shows two molecules of 1,2-dichloroethane (C2H4Cl2).
 These two molecules appear to have a different shape from each other; so are they isomers?
-They have the same structural formula but the atoms are arranged differently in 3d space, they appear to fit the definition for a stereoisomer!
+They have the same structural formula but the atoms are arranged differently in 3D space, so they appear to fit the definition for a stereoisomer!

 At first glance you may think that these two molecules are